DSpace/RestContract/vocabularies.md

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)
-* metadata: the metadata field name (e.g. "dc.type") for which the controlled vocabulary is used: mandatory.
-The entries returned by a vocabulary may be different for different metadata fields.
-* collection: the uuid of the collection where the item is being submitted: mandatory.
-The entries returned by a vocabulary may differ per collection based on your submission configuration.
 * filter: the terms, keywords or prefix to use to filter the entries
 * exact: can be true or false (default if absent).
 If true force the vocabulary to provide only entries that match exactly with the filter
 * entryID: get just those entries related to a specific vocabulary entry ID.
 Multiple entries may be returned, e.g. if two entries are just different terms/phrases for the same thing.